 A very different story now

 Now with the aid of modern machinery and highly skilled tradespeople the traditional timber window has been given a new lease of life.
 At Chase Window Company we are passionate about all types of traditional timber windows.
 We use high-tech modern machinery and we employ the best window joiners in the business.
 The timber we use is from sustainable resources, it has been kiln dried, and treated to preserve its life expectancy.
 The frame’s components are cut to precision by state-of-the-art machinery, and it’s all put together by craftsmen.
-Glass is energy efficient, locks are substantial multi-locking security systems, and the paint finish consists of several coats of quality microporous paint.
+Our double glazing is energy efficient, locks are substantial multi-locking security systems, and the paint finish consists of several coats of quality microporous paint.

 They’re also fully guaranteed.